MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [GUI](#tab/gui)

-Here's how to create a SRV resource record for the `_sip` service on port `5060` with a weight and priority of `0` for the `contoso.com` domain pointing to `sipserver1.contoso.com` using DNS Manager.
+Here's how to create an SRV resource record for the `_sip` service on port `5060` with a weight and priority of `0` for the `contoso.com` domain pointing to `sipserver1.contoso.com` using DNS Manager.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.